Installation

 -

-config.cjsFileThis is where you can customize or create new classes with your preferred spacing, colors, margin values, and more.
-For further details, refer to the Customization Section.
+config.cjsfileThis is where you can customize or create new classes with your preferred spacing, colors, margin values, and more.
+For details, see the Customization section.

 -